ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 Feeding client with a lot of compressed zero.
 The current implementation sends a compressed 1 MB file, which is approximately 1 GB decompressed, plus some invalid HTML code to trick client.
+And deflate compress algorithm has its maximum compression rate limit, at 1030.3:1.

 Curl won't decompress content by default.
 If you want to test this with curl, please add `--compressed` option to it, and make sure you